-An introduction to Hollywood and world cinema from the aftermath of World War II up to today.
+Course Catalog Last Updated: 7/17/20 This course is an introduction to Hollywood and world cinema from the aftermath of World War II up to today.
 The course will focus primarily on narrative cinema, but will also consider documentary and experimental cinema.
 Particular emphasis will be placed on moments and movements within cinema's history that challenged and changed aesthetic, social, and technological perspectives.
 This course will consider the historical context in which changes took place and will also challenge students to assess and advance arguments about that history.